-a.
-Detail how the Eligible Entity will require prospective subgrantees to certify that they are technically qualified to complete and operate the Project and that they can carry out the funded activities in a competent manner, including that they will use an appropriately skilled and credentialed workforce.
+- a.
+Detail how the Eligible Entity will require prospective subgrantees to certify that they are technically qualified to complete and operate the Project and that they can carry out the funded activities in a competent manner, including that they will use an appropriately skilled and credentialed workforce. - b.
+Detail how the Eligible Entity will require prospective subgrantees to submit a network design, diagram, project costs, build-out timeline and milestones for project implementation, and a capital investment schedule evidencing complete build-out and the initiation of service within four years of the date on which the entity receives the subgrant, all certified by a professional engineer, stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the Project.

-Applicants must demonstrate their technical capability to participate in the BEAD program and successfully complete a funded project.
+Applicants must demonstrate their technical capability to participate in the BEAD Program and successfully complete a funded project.
 This information will complement the applicant's management capabilities and will provide the IOB additional detail to substantiate overall technical expertise, knowledge, and capabilities as well as information about the applicant's federal and state technical certifications, licenses, and standards.